swapnil1023/outline/project.md

 ## **Skills to be learned**

-Advanced flutter, Firebase, Android application development, making an online paypemt gateway using paytm API, full stack development of a highly scalable application.
+Advanced flutter, Firebase, Android application development, making an online paymet gateway using paytm API, full stack development of a highly scalable application.